Jeff-Sauerkraut/Java/README.md

 # Java
-try out some java codes
+try out some java codes from old assignments